Book Review: As My Parents Age by Cynthia Ruchti

 How do children think good of their aging parents, considering all the transformations they are experiencing?

-It becomes a choice then like love does.
+It becomes a choice then, like love is.
 We choose to love and to do right by someone.
 The choice is made daily to love, and likewise, the ugly and unrecognizable faces and habits of our aging parents need to slide off like water on a duck’s back.
 We may not like who our parents are becoming in their old age, but we need to apply a filter—call it putting on the rose-tinted glasses—and watch them through that lens…just for a moment.

 Our parents’ aging may start small or catastrophically.
 Someone said, “The four saddest words: she doesn’t remember me.”
 This resonates with those of us who have parents aging into dementia.
 Ruchti describes: